ay0408/DP-DFT/README.md

 We conducted experiments based on simulation and real data to evaluate the accuracy and run time of our methods.
 The distribution of the statistics for the experiments can be found in the Simulation Data file.

-Supplement.pdf contains an overview the TDT focused on in our experiments and a detailed description of the used data.
+Supplement.pdf contains detailed proofs of our theorems and some explanations of the data used in our experiments.

 ## Note